y9san9/kotlin-data-storage/README.md

 }

 fun main() {
-    // To edit data use commit method (else if you will try to edit data, TransactionError throwable will be thrown) AppData.commit {
+    // To edit data use commit method (else if you will try to edit data, TransactionError will be thrown) AppData.commit {
         launches++
     }